joeytwiddle/git-aware-prompt/README.md

 ![Git Branch in Prompt](https://github.com/joeytwiddle/git-aware-prompt/raw/master/preview.png)

-> `≡` is a reminder that I have something on the stash.
+> `v5` indicates that the current branch is 5 commits behind the remote main branch.
 >
 > `<3` indicates that the local branch is 3 commits behind the upstream (remote) branch, and could/should be pulled.
 >